 Cleaning, Sanitizing and Sterilizing

 The first step in sanitizing is cleaning.
 Cleaning and sanitizing are two separate steps.
 Cleaning gets the physical dirt off, sanitizing kills (many, not all) of germs on an already clean surface.
 I typically use a mixture of PBW for cleaning.
 Sterilizing is killing everything.
-Generally, we’re not interested in sterilizing, we’re only interested in sanitizing.
+Typically, we’re not interested in sterilizing, we’re only interested in sanitizing.
+I use a syringe to dose Star San.

 1 Gallon of Star San